 Lucie Borleteau’s latest film as film director and screenwriter is an adaptation of Leïla Slimani’s award-winning best-selling novel “Chanson douce” (2016; U.S. edition titled “The Perfect Nanny”; U.K. edition titled “Lullaby”).
 The film is a psychological thriller inspired by a tragic story that occured in New York in 2012.

-In “Chanson douce” a young French couple decides to hire a nanny for their two young children; after a series of interviews, they think that Louise (played by Karin Viard) is the most qualified, which at first may seem like a good idea, but soon it will turn out to be the most dramatic choice they could ever have made.
+In “Chanson douce,” a young French couple decides to hire a nanny for their two young children; after a series of interviews, they think that Louise (played by Karin Viard) is the most qualified.
+At first that may seem like a good idea, but soon it will turn out to be the most dramatic choice they could ever have made.
 For those who are not familiar with the novel, and without giving away too much of the narrative, this is as far as I’ll go.
 The young couple is played by Antoine Reinartz and Leïla Bekhti.

 After “Fidelio, l’odysée d’Alice” (2014), a favorite at several film festivals worldwide, this is Lucie Borleteau’s second feature as a film director.
 She co-scripted “Chanson douce” with Jérémie Elkaïm and Maïwenn.
 Previously she has been a supporting actress in a number of French films, worked as assistant director to Claire Denis, among others, and over the years she worked on a number of shorts in various capacities.

 With “Chanson douce” she obviously knows what she’s doing.
 She did her homework and knows very well how to tell a story, build up the tension, and finally end up with a suspenseful thriller.
 As a viewer, she makes you feel very uncomfortable watching the nanny in the company of those children; right from the very start, you know things will go wrong, and the camera helps you assuming it won’t work out.
 It’s only a matter of time before the ultimate tragedy unfolds in this disturbing crime drama.